October 2018 - Onwards

 Following this project I was invited to stay on at Bentley and during the next 6 months I became the chief exterior concept modeller within the company, responsible for the investigation and exploration of future models.

 As the team grew my role developed to become the Advanced Exterior Team Leader.
-This involved managing a team of Digital Modellers, creating Project Time Plans and Financial Budgets.
+This involved managing a team of Digital Modelling Contractors, creating Project Time Plans and Financial Budgets.
 Liasing with Bentley’s Design, Engineering and Model Making management, delivering completed exteriors and hardparts on time.
 In addition to this I am heavily involved in the investigation of new and modified vehicle platforms, creating exterior proportion & volume model studies, building concept and show cars, as well as managing, overseeing and working on future production models until design freeze.

 Volvo Car Corporation